 Mrs. Hill has been with the St. Joseph School District over 20 years.
 Prior to her position as Coordinator of Counseling, Mrs. Hill was at Central High School for six years, four as Department Chair of Counseling.
 She was elementary counselor at Coleman Elementary for 10 years and was assistant counselor at Bode Middle School for one year.
 Prior to school counseling, she taught sixth grade at Humboldt Elementary School, in St. Joseph, MO and Liberty Middle School, in Liberty, MO.

-Mrs. Hill was Northwest Missouri School Counselor Association (NWMSCA) Elementary Counselor of the Year in 2003-04 and served as NWMSCA president in 2010-11.
+Mrs. Hill was named the Northwest Missouri School Counselor Association (NWMSCA) Director of the Year in 2018-19.
+She was named the NWMSCA Elementary Counselor of the Year in 2003-04 and served as NWMSCA president in 2010-11.
 She serves on several state committees, including the Missouri Department of Elementary and Secondary Education (DESE) State Counseling Advisory Board and the Missouri School Counselor Association (MSCA) Legislative Advisory Committee.

 Coordinator of Early Childhood Services